anxkhn/iNotes/README.md

   $ cd frontend/
   $ npm start
   ```

 Now you're all set to start using iNotes.
 Enjoy keeping your notes organized and accessible in style, with a design inspired by Apple's elegance and simplicity.
+Please leave a star if you liked the project.
+Thank you!